Xovert/image-web-app/README.md

 # Image Web App

-A Simple Web App for Uploading Images
+A Simple Web App for Uploading Images.
-The design is very human.
+> ***The design is very human***

 ## Dependencies

 This app requires python>=3.8 to run.
 If you don't have python, install it first.
+Other dependencies are listed in requirements.txt

 ## How-to-run